 For trips from other modes, estimate total person travel time savings for existing and new users in the peak hour.
 The person travel time savings for existing users is associated with any improvement in frequency or travel time associated with the project.
-No reduction in person hours of delay is assumed for active transportation projects.
+For active transportation projects the mode shift from vehicles to active transportation projects will be used to calculate the overall reduction in person hours of delay.